 For example, WreckWatch's peak loads are during rush hour traffic periods when more cars are on the road and more accidents occur.
 At night or when users have finished their morning commutes to work, the supporting Internet service is substantially less loaded.
-Unplanned occurrences, such as incliment weather, may also cause spikes in the processing load of the Internet service that are far above the average.
-This wide variation in processing load makes it hard for operators to provision infrastructure that provide the low response time needed by cyber-physical applications, but that also does not require costly overprovisioning.
+Unplanned for occurrences, such as professional sporting events or bad weather, may also cause spikes in the processing load of the Internet service that are far above the average.
+This wide variation in processing load makes it hard for developers to provision infrastructure that can provide the critical low latency response time needed by a cyber-physical system, but that also does not require costly overprovisioning.

 As power consumption becomes an increasingly important issue, service providers will not be able to overprovision as easily due to regulation and higher power costs.
-In 2003, it was estimated that data centers consumed 22TWh of power [23].
-Power consumption and cooling are expected to become more important and expensive for data centers in the future [4].
+In 2003, it was estimated that data centers consumed 22Twh of power [22].
+Power consumption and cooling are only expected to become more important and expensive for data centers in coming years [4].

-Emerging solution $\rightarrow$ Cloud computing and resource auto-scaling.
-Cloud computing uses virtualization [5] to allow dynamic provisioning of OS images in a data center.
-Operators have traditionally purchased individual hardware platforms for each OS image.
+Emerging solution → Cloud computing and resource auto-scaling.
+Cloud computing is a new paradigm that uses virtualization [5] to allow the dynamic provisioning of OS images in a data center.
+Developers have traditionally needed to purchase individual hardware platforms for each OS image.
 With cloud computing, virtual OS images are co-located on the same hardware, allowing more efficient use of hardware.
 These flexible OS image allocation techniques can deploy Internet services into production environments much faster and often reduce initial deployment cost.

-Manually configured cloud computing environments are often inefficient platforms for Internet services that support mobile cyber-physical applications.
-For example, these applications have periods of increased workload that are not always foreseen and which can fluctuate significantly.
-Additional OS images must therefore be deployed in the cloud to handle these periods of increased activity.
-When the workload subsides, however, the additional OS images are idle, wasting valuable resources (such as power) and increasing operation costs.
+Manually configured cloud computing environments, however, are often inefficient platforms for Internet services that support mobile cyber-physical applications.
+For example, data processing loads to support mobile cyber-physical applications have periods of increased workload that are not always foreseen and fluctuate significantly.
+Additional OS images must be deployed in the cloud to handle these periods of increased activity.
+When the workload subsides, however, the additional OS images sit idle, wasting valuable resources, such as power, and leads to higher costs.

-Computing clouds, such Amazon's Elastic Compute Cloud (EC2), have recently introduced automated cloud scaling [33].
+Recently, computing clouds such Amazon's Elastic Compute Cloud (EC2) have introduced automated cloud scaling [33].
 EC2 uses auto-scaling to respond to fluctuations in the computational needs of the Internet service utilizing the cloud.
 For example, if a traffic accident occurs, WreckWatch's Internet service could see drastically increased loads.

-Figure 3.2 shows how automated cloud scaling allows on-demand deployment of additional computational resources to handle increased workloads.
+Figure 3.2 shows how automated cloud scaling allow on-demand deployment of additional computational resources to handle increased workloads.
 The type of OS image and resources deployed can also be tailored for particular application needs.

 For example, if a supporting Internet service requires substantially increased processing power-but only marginally increased memory availability-then an OS instance with precisely the needed resources can be provisioned.
 After the workload returns to the normal state, the additional resources are released.
 As a result, the size of the cloud remains appropriate for the current workload, regardless of unforeseen fluctuations, thereby helping to minimize power consumption and operational cost.